 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Twilight Time use a DTS-HD Master 2.0 channel track at 1823 kbps (24-bit) in the original English language.
-There are no notable effects in the film - but the score by the iconic John Barry (Midnight Cowboy, Dances With Wolves and the Bond themes among his many credits) helps maintain tension and highlight inter-personal conflict.
-There are optional English (SDH) subtitles offered and my Oppo has identified it as being a rregion FREE disc.
+There are optional English (SDH) subtitles offered and my Oppo has identified it as being a region FREE disc.

 Twilight Time add a new audio commentary with film historians Lem Dobbs, Julie Kirgo, and Nick Redman and it fills in some of the 'unknowns' of the production and its hurdles, Penn's dissatisfaction with the film especially the editing - citing critic Robin Wood, the misnomer title and more.
 There is also an isolated score track and an original theatrical trailer plus there are liner notes by Julie Kirgo.
 It is limited to 3,000 copies.